trulacorsaut/notes/README.md

 # 2023-12-24
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and up-to-date.
 Always strive to learn new programming languages and technologies, as this will expand your skill set and make you a more valuable asset to your team or organization.
 Finally, remember to take breaks and maintain a healthy work-life balance, which will lead to long-term success and satisfaction in the field of programming.

+# 2023-12-25
+- Today's programming wisdom is to embrace the principle of simplicity.
+Always strive to write clean, concise, and readable code.
+Remember that code is read far more often than it is written.

+Avoid premature optimization; it can lead to complex and hard-to-maintain code.
+Instead, focus on writing clear and understandable code first, and optimize only when necessary and based on empirical data.

+Lastly, embrace the power of testing.
+Write automated tests for your code to ensure it works as intended and to catch bugs early in the development cycle.
+Testing is an investment that saves time and effort in the long run by promoting confidence in your codebase and facilitating future modifications.